 Also of interest is that Sherwood has more people living here who work in computers and math than 95% of the places in the US.

-Sherwood is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
-Finally, Sherwood’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Because of many things, Sherwood is a great place for families with children to consider.
+First of all, many other families with children live here, making Sherwood a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Sherwood has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Finally, Sherwood’s overall crime rate is lower than average for the country.

 Sherwood is a somewhat ethnically-diverse city.
 The people who call Sherwood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sherwood residents report their race to be White, followed by Asian.
 Important ancestries of people in Sherwood include German, Irish, English, Norwegian, and French.